-- I_a = photon flux density incident on the top of the canopy (in this case at ground level in a fully exposed position outside the canopy) - $L = \text{leaf area index } (\text{m}^2 \text{ leaf area m}^2 \text{ ground area})$ - k = canopy light extinction coefficient that is determined by the angle and spatial arrangement of the leaves which allows the direct estimation of leaf area index from the ratio of light flux density below and above the canopy $(1/1_0)$, and the canopy light extinction coefficient, k.
+$I_a$ = photon flux density incident on the top of the canopy (in this case at ground level in a fully exposed position outside the canopy)

+L = leaf area index (m leaf area m-2 ground area)

+k = canopy light extinction coefficient that is determined by the angle and spatial arrangement of the leaves This relationship is used widely in agriculture and forestry.
+Equation 3-14 can be rewritten as which allows the direct estimation of leaf area index from the ratio of light flux density below and above the canopy $(I/I_0)$ , and the canopy light extinction coefficient, k.